Effective Date: 12 July, 2023

 As part of their management systems our suppliers shall include aspects related to reducing the risk of work-related injury and illness.
 This is required to produce working environments that are conducive of productive, safe and healthy work.
 This requires communication and training as well as processes, rules, regulations and documentation.

 6.1 Health & Safety Management System

-As part of this system our supplier shall have a standard procedure in place to access and control the risks of accidents and injuries as well as occupational diseases in a proactive and preventative manner.
+As part of this system our suppliers shall have a standard procedure in place to access and control the risks of accidents and injuries as well as occupational diseases in a proactive and preventative manner.
 Additionally, an appointed senior manager shall be responsible for periodically ensuring the system is functioning and is suitable.

 6.2 Health & Safety Training and Communication

-Our supplier shall ensure that those responsible for ensuring the health and safety of workers are sufficiently trained and knowledgeable as well as given adequate time and resources to perform their tasks.
+Our suppliers shall ensure that those responsible for ensuring the health and safety of workers are sufficiently trained and knowledgeable as well as given adequate time and resources to perform their tasks.
 All employees shall be trained on the health and safety aspects that are appropriate for their role in their native language.
 Health and Safety signage and communications shall be clearly present in and around the facility.

 6.3 Occupational Health & Safety